-The frescoes that date to the late fourteenth, fifteenth, and sixteenth centuries in the Cypriot churches do not show mark15 in His images.
-Instances to be seen are in the 'The Betrayal and Dormition' in the church of the Holy Cross of Agismati Platanistasa figs:figs 56-57: in 'Judge me not' 1495 in the church of St Mamas, Louvaras fig 58: 'Healing the Blind Man' 1590 also in the church of St Mamas.fig 59, 'Christ in Majesty 1514 in the Panagia of the Archangel Michael, Galata fig 60, and these amongst many other instances..
+The frescoes that date to the late fourteenth, fifteenth, and sixteenth centuries in the Cypriot churches do not show mark 15 in the images.
+Instances to be seen are in the 'The Betrayal and Dormition' in the church of the Holy Cross of Agismati Platanistasa (figs 56-57): in 'Judge me not' 1495 in the church of St Mamas, Louvaras (fig 58): 'Healing the Blind Man', dated to 1590, also in the church of St Mamas (fig 59), 'Christ in Majesty, 1514, in the Panagia of the Archangel Michael, Galata (fig 60), and these amongst many other instances.

 Apart from the Cypriot churches mark 15 has not been depicted in the images of Christ that date to these later centuries and are to be seen throughout Europe and the East.
-One such, the 'Noli Me Tangeri'

-dating to 5000 is of the Cretan school and is now in Venice fig 61.
-Other examples include 'The Entry into Jerusalem,' 1535, Tempera on wood and supposedly by the Cretan artist 'Theophanes Bathas.
-This is in the Monastery of the Great Lavra, Mount Athos' fig 62.
-Mark 15 has not been depicted in the following instances, 'Christ Pantocrator 1548, in the Monastery of Barlaam, Meteora fig 63.
-'Christ Enthroned' 1664, Tempera on wood the Byzantine Museum Athens fig 64; The 'Harrowing of Hell' 1572, Tempera, Decani Monastery Serbia fig 65; 'Bust of Christ' Tempera 1393, Monastery of Zrze Macedonia, in the Art gallery, Skoplje fig 66; 'Christ in Glory' 15347, of the Cretan School and in the Monastery of Dionysiou, Mount Athos fig 67, and 'Christ in Glory' seventeenth century in the Museum of Rumanian Art Bucharest fig 68.
+One such, the 'Noli Me Tangeri', dating to 1500, is of the Cretan school and is now in Venice (fig 61).
+Other examples include 'The Entry into Jerusalem,' 1535, Tempera on wood and supposedly by the Cretan artist Theophanes Bathas.
+This is in the Monastery of the Great Lavra, Mount Athos (fig 62).
+Mark 15 has not been depicted in the following instances, 'Christ Pantocrator 1548, in the Monastery of Barlaam, Meteora (fig 63), 'Christ Enthroned', 1664, Tempera on wood in the Byzantine Museum in Athens (fig 64), the 'Harrowing of Hell', 1572, Tempera, Decani Monastery, Serbia (fig 65), 'Bust of Christ', Tempera, 1393, Monastery of Zrze, Macedonia, in the Art gallery, Skoplje (fig 66), 'Christ in Glory', 1547, of the Cretan School and in the Monastery of Dionysiou, Mount Athos (fig 67), and 'Christ in Glory', seventeenth century, in the Museum of Rumanian Art in Bucharest (fig 68).